csci104/site/_includes/writeups/counting2.md

  - **3.2**.
 Your friend sends you 10 random Pokemon cards.
 How many different combinations exist of their types: water, fire, and other?

  **4**.
 In how many ways can 4 identical copiers be used to make 6 additional copies of a document (i.e. assuming we have an original for each copier).
+However, the most copies any single copier can make is **5**.

  **5**.
 There is a Binary Search Tree with 13 nodes.
 Each node has a distinct value between 0 and 12.
 The root has value 8, and its left child has value 5.
 How many possible Binary Search Trees could this be?
 Tip:  *Try to define how many ways there are to form a BST of 2 nodes.
 Then try to define how many ways there are to form a BST of 3 nodes (think about the possible insertion order based on rank: smallest, medium, largest) **in terms of 2 node trees** for certain cases.
 Continue to do this for 4 node trees (in terms of 3- and 2-node trees for various cases of insertion ordering based on rank) and 5 node trees.*